-Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation
+Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.

-Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

-Derecognition is the removal of a previously recognised financial asset or financial liability from an entity's statement of financial position
+Derecognition is the removal of a previously recognised financial asset or financial liability from an entity's statement of financial position.

-- A derivative is a financial instrument or other contract with all three of the following characteristics:
+A derivative is a financial instrument or other contract with all three of the following characteristics:

-Its value changes in response to the change in a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable, provided in the case of a non-financial variable that the variable is not specific to a party to the contract (sometimes called the 'underlying'). - It requires no initial net investment or an initial net investment that is smaller than would be required for other types of contracts that would be expected to have a similar response to changes in market factors.
-It is settled at a future date. .
+- Its value changes in response to the change in a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable, provided in the case of a non-financial variable that the variable is not specific to a party to the contract (sometimes called the 'underlying'). - It requires no initial net investment or an initial net investment that is smaller than would be required for other types of contracts that would be expected to have a similar response to changes in market factors. - It is settled at a future date.

-ents for the year ended 30/06/2020
+Consolidated Annual Financial Statements for the year ended 30/06/2020

 The effective interest method is a method of calculating the amortised cost of a financial asset or a financial liability (or group of financial assets or financial liabilities) and of allocating the interest income or interest expense over the relevant period.
-The Intrancial assets or thrancial liabilities) and of allocating the interest income or interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the net carrying amount of the financial asset or financial liability.
 When calculating the effective interest rate, an entity shall estimate cash flows considering all contractual terms of the financial instrument (for example, prepayment, call and similar options) but shall not consider future credit losses.
-The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate (see the Standard of GRAP on Revenue from Exchange Transactions) transaction costs, and all other premiums or discounts.
-There is a presumption that the cash flows and the expected life of a group of similar financial instrument (or enough cashes of the isomers).
-The estimated reliably.
-However, in those rate cases when it is not possible to reliably estimate the cash flows or the expected life of a financial instrument (or group of financial instruments) the antity shall use the contracted race flows or the expected life of a financial instrument (or group of financial instruments). of a financial instrument (or group of financial instruments), the entity shall use the contractual cash flows over the full contractual term of the financial instrument (or group of financial instruments).
+The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate (see the Standard of GRAP on Revenue from Exchange Transactions), transaction costs, and all other premiums or discounts.
+There is a presumption that the cash flows and the expected life of a group of similar financial instruments can be estimated reliably.
+However, in those rare cases when it is not possible to reliably estimate the cash flows or the expected life of a financial instrument (or group of financial instruments), the entity shall use the contractual cash flows over the full contractual term of the financial instrument (or group of financial instruments).

-Fair value is the amount for which an asset could be exchanged, or a hability settled, between knowledgeable willing parties in an arm's length transaction.
+Fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable willing parties in an arm's length transaction.